TomiToivio/Tulevaisuus/README.md

 # tulevaisuutem.me
 Crowdsourcing open source website about our possible future scenarios.
-Data feeds, visualizations and analysis.
+And also about the solutions we are looking for them.

+The site will offer data feeds, visualizations and analysis.
+Basically we want to have a civilized discussion about the future of the planet and the human race without any kind of trolling.

+The site will also offer old school activist organizing tools such as printable flyers, since the world will not change while you sit there.